ethan-shanahan/aiida-fans/README.md

 The design goals of this plugin are primarily to provide as simplistic a user experience as is reasonably possible.
 Secondarily, more featureful additions will be made to extend the users' options for queryability and optimisation.

-### Upcoming
+## Upcoming
 **Please note:** This plugin is currently in the planning stage of development, with substantial contributions coming soon.

+### Pre-launch
-- basic functionality capable of completing the example simulations presented by FANS
+- [x] basic functionality capable of completing the example simulations presented by FANS with minimal database integration
+- [x] documentation hosted on aiida-fans.readthedocs.io
-- a start to the documentation
+- [ ] documentation outline
+- [ ] code coverage analysis
-- publishing on PyPI
+- [ ] publish package on PyPI

+### Post-launch
+- [ ] input validation developed in cooperation with the FANS team
+- [ ] file sharing optimisations
+- [ ] greater database integration via output analysis/extraction

 ## Installation
 The plugin is currently unavailable via PyPI at this stage in development, but it is intended to be published upon an upcoming functional release.